Destiny 2’s Iron Banner is back for the first time this season and comes with 2 new weapons and a brand-new armor set.

 Recommended loadout: For the specific objectives, I recommend The Messenger for the Pulse Rifle kills and Traveler’s Chosen or Peacebound for the sidearm kills.

 All Iron Banner armor sets

 Iron Banner armor generally comes with high stat armors, but even if the sets you’ve collected weren’t impressive stats-wise, they will certainly be useful now that Transmog is a thing.
 Similarly, if you collected several high stat armor pieces, but you don’t like the Iron Banner looks, you can now use Transmog to apply them to other armor such as the Black Armory or the Escalation Protocol sets.

 In case you’re curious, these are all the Iron Banner armor sets (2.0 versions) available in Destiny 2:

-Iron Truage: 2.0 version reprised for Season 9:
+Iron Truage: 2.0 version reprised for Season 9 and 13:

 Iron Remembrance: 2.0 version reprised for Season 10: